esivan155/Banking/documentation/docs/api.md

 # Authentication

-Firstly, you'll need to create an authentication request to aquire an X Auth Token.
-The headers are pulled from a request on my computer, feel free to change them to headers aquired from yours or another header.
+Firstly, you'll need to create an authentication request to acquire an X Auth Token.
+The headers are pulled from a request on my computer, feel free to change them to headers acquired from yours or another header.
 Note that the URL is an encrypted HTTPS request, as are all calls made to the API.

     authenticate_request = requests.post(
         url="https://www.cibconline.cibc.com/ebm-anp/api/v1/json/sessions",